Current axes handle

 when you create the axes and use this handle instead of

-To get the handle of the current axes without forcing
+To access the current axes without forcing the creation

 fig = gcf; ax = fig.CurrentAxes;